-The obvious way to fix the problem of spoofed (+ve changes) DNS records is to ally sign them.
-Note, though, that this doesn't eliminate the problem of the inverse -if the owner of a zone is corrupt, he or she can cheerfully sign a fraudulent record.
-Is prevented via a mechanism known as DNSsec.
-The basic idea is simple enough: RRsets" in a secure zone have a SIG record.
-Public keys (signed, of course) are in DNS tree, too, taking the place of certificates.
-Moreover, a zone can be signed fine, thereby reducing the exposure of private zone-signing keys.
+The obvious way to fix the problem of spoofed (+ve changes) DNS records is to digitally sign them.
+Note, though, that this doesn't eliminate the problem of the inverse tree-if the owner of a zone is corrupt, he or she can cheerfully sign a fraudulent record.
+This is prevented via a mechanism known as DNSsec.
+The basic idea is simple enough: All "RRsets" in a secure zone have a SIG record.
+Public keys (signed, of course) are in the DNS tree, too, taking the place of certificates.
+Moreover, a zone can be signed offline, thereby reducing the exposure of private zone-signing keys.

-BOOTP and DHCP
+4.2.3 BOOTP and DHCP

-The Dynamic Host Configuration Protocol (DHCP) is used to assign IP ediresses and supply other information to booting computers (or ones that wake up on a ew network).
-The booting client emits UDP broadcast packets and a server replies to be queries.
+The Dynamic Host Configuration Protocol (DHCP) is used to assign IP addresses and supply other information to booting computers (or ones that wake up on a new network).
+The booting client emits UDP broadcast packets and a server replies to the queries.
 Queries can be forwarded to other networks using a relay program.
 The server may supply a fixed IP address, usually based on the Ethernet address of the booting host, or it may assign an address out of a pool of available addresses.